ethereum-optimism/specs/specs/protocol/stage-1.md

 Within the context of an OP Stack, the following roles are required for Stage 1:

-1. **Upgrade Controller:** ALthough named for its ability to perform an upgarde, more generally this account is in charge of _safety_, meaning it MUST control any action which has an impact on the determination of a valid L2 state, or the custody of bridged assets.
+1. **Upgrade Controller:** Although named for its ability to perform an upgarde, more generally this account is in charge of _safety_, meaning it MUST control any action which has an impact on the determination of a valid L2 state, or the custody of bridged assets.

-   This includes upgrading L1 contracts, and modifying the implementation of the dispute game, and any other safety-critical function.
+   This includes upgrading L1 contracts, modifying the implementation of the dispute game, and any other safety-critical functions.

 2. **Guardian:** This account is in charge of _liveness_, meaning it MUST control any action which may cause a delay in the finalization of L2 states and the resulting settlement on L1.